ADDYY Investors Have Opportunity to Lead adidas AG Securities Fraud Lawsuit

-LOS ANGELES, May 22, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against adidas AG ("adidas" or the "Company") (OTC: ADDYY, ADDDF).
+LOS ANGELES, May 26, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against adidas AG ("adidas" or the "Company") (OTC: ADDYY, ADDDF).

 Class Period: May 3, 2018 – February 21, 2023